 Advanced Form Validation

 Form validation is the process when users enter data, and the browser and/or the web server will check to see that the data is in the correct format and within the constraints set by the program.
-To a JetFormBuilder form, you can apply the Default (browser) or Advanced validation.
+To a JetFormBuilder form, one can apply the Default (browser) or Advanced validation.

 The Advanced option has such advantages compared to the Default (browser) option: